sburns/advanced-redcap-interfaces/slides.md

 *   Imaging Data is record-aligned with behavioral data we store in REDCap.

-This is difficult to explain/talk about generally, but REDCap did a lot of hard work in making a nice UI for humans to input data.
+This is difficult to explain/talk about generally, but REDCap did a lot of hard work in making a nice UI for humans to input generic data.

 The API presents a stationary target that other systems can be written against to grab information and use it to perform "business logic".